 What to Look Out For?

 The cost of freight insurance is justifiable.
-In the event of freight insurances plans, this idiom may come to pass.
+In the event of freight insurance plans, this idiom may come to pass.
 There are many warning signs to be on the lookout for.

-First, certain freight insurances providers are questionable.
-They can legally sell you a policy that doesn’t meet your demands for freight insurances or, in the worst-case scenario, doesn’t even cover the cargo you want to transport.
+First, certain freight insurance providers are questionable.
+They can legally sell you a policy that doesn’t meet your demands for freight insurance insurance, in the worst-case scenario, doesn’t even cover the cargo you want to transport.

 It’s safe to assume that you understand how health and auto insurance policies operate.
 Natural connections between the several policies are made possible by the similarities.

-Contrarily, freight insurances deviates from this pattern.
+Contrarily, freight insurance deviates from this pattern.
 There is no industry-wide standard policy that meets the needs of every shipper.
 This implies that choosing and implementing a policy requires significant due diligence.

 Claims might be rejected.

-This is valid for any insurance but true for freight insurances.
+This is valid for any insurance but true for freight insurance.
 Here are a few possible grounds for rejecting your claim: